Covid Harm Reduction

 How long have you been teaching?

 Missy and Gradey started teaching together as Arctos in 2006, offering workshops and medicinal plant hikes.
 In 2007, the Herbalism & Ecosystems program, a joint venture between both Gradey and Missy, began.
-Ten years later, Missy expanded that course to become the Herbal Immersion Program, and in 2023, Gradey stepped back to focus on his Medicine Garden nursery.
+A decade later, Missy expanded that course to become the Herbal Immersion Program.
+Gradey remains teaching as a cherished part of the Herbal Immersion Program, but since 2023 has turned his primary focus to his Medicine Garden nursery.

 Before we started the Arctos School, both of us had a fair amount of teaching, facilitating, and training under our belts.
 See Our Story for more on how we came to collaborate.